-- Planning a progression of skills to be taught throughout the summer. - Creating weekly plans taking into account the age, interest and gender of the group. - Ordering materials for their area. - Using time wisely, being prepared with equipment and materials prior to each groups' arrival. - Providing time during each period for every child to participate and have success. - Organizing the group before introducing an activity. - Always involving the group counselors in the lesson by giving specific tasks to each group counselor. - Helping campers to participate "The Right Way". - Planning special rainy day activities. - Giving guidance and assistance wherever possible in camp. - Maintaining and storing equipment for the area.
-Leaving area organized and clean everyday. - Helping to implement special events. - Seeking ways to assist in the total success of every day - Supervising play areas in the morning and at lunch
+- Plan a progression of skills to be taught throughout the summer. - Create daily and weekly plans taking into account the age, interest and gender of the group. - Order materials for their area. - Use time wisely, being prepared with equipment and materials prior to each groups' arrival. - Provide time during each period for every child to participate and be successful. - Organize the group before introducing an activity. - Always involve the group counselors in the lesson by giving specific tasks to each counselor. - ◆ Help campers to participate "The Right Way". - Plan special rainy day activities. - Maintain and store equipment for the area.
+Leave the area organized and clean everyday. - Help to implement special events. - Seek ways to assist in the total success of every day